makzef/firefox-photon-userchrome/README.md

 3. Trying to make tab close button bigger, like it was in Photon.
 4. Media (audio) button on tabs were modified, keep it above favicon (in rare cases can be glitchy and replace the favicon icon).
 But it's not in the Photon style, which puts the mute button next to the left of close button.
 Because Proton changed the HTML structure of the mute button, it would be difficult to put the mute button back to the Photon position, so instead I moved the mute button to become "superscripted" to the favicon, similar to how Proton handle mute buttons on pinned tabs.
+5. File `user.js` to rewrite some configs for personal preferences, like: don't close window with last tab, load bookmarks in background, activate legacy customizations.
+Do not copy this file into profile folder if you don't need these preferences.

 # Notes